praesongprasit/EventSiteTest/src/2023/panellists/rahul-watson-govindan.md

 <p>Alright.
 Up next, we do have a panel.</p>

-<p>And for this one, I am going to hand over all of our responsibilities on stage to Aaron Hodder, one of our founders.</p>
+<p>And for this one, I am going to hand over all of our responsibilities on stage to NAME2, one of our founders.</p>

 <p>Aaron: Cool, and thanks, everyone.</p>

 <p>Handing over all responsibility to me is the first mistake Prae has made today.</p>

 <p>So a little bit about me.
-So, I'm Aaron Hodder.
+So, I'm NAME2.
 I'm the Wellington Practice Manager for Datacom testing services.</p>

 <p>However, more personally, I'm also a co-director of EVENT_NAME, and I'm so pleased and so privileged to be able to work with Camy and Prae.</p>